-1. First preheat oven at 150 degree C and put a tray of water below the level where you want to put the cakes.
+- First preheat oven at 150 degree C and put a tray of water below the level where you want to put the cakes.

 - Add corn flour using the lowest level of speed on the mixer until well combined.

-4. Next beat up egg whites on high speed and add spoonfuls of the 120g castor sugar until you get a firm peak of the egg white.
+- Next beat up egg whites on high speed and add spoonfuls of the 120g castor sugar until you get a firm peak of the egg white.

-5. Add 1/3 of the eggwhite batter into the cheese mixture and gently fold until combined.
+- Add ⅓ of the eggwhite batter into the cheese mixture and gently fold until combined.

-6. Scoop into cupcakes papercups or use muffin cups like me as I have ran out of cupcakes papercups.
+- Scoop into cupcake papercups or use muffin cups like me as I have ran out of cupcakes papercups.

-7. Bake the cakes for 50 to 55 minutes (depending on the size of your cups) or until the cakes are nicely browned.
+- Bake the cakes for 50 to 55 minutes (depending on the size of your cups) or until the cakes are nicely browned.